mark-summerfield/uxf/py/README.md

 **`.RecordClass`**

-The table's record class, a dynamically created [editabletuple](https://github.com/mark-summerfield/editabletuple), which can be used to create a single record by calling it with each of the record's fields' values (or with `*sequence` where `len(sequence)` equals
+The table's record class, an [editabletuple](https://github.com/mark-summerfield/editabletuple), which can be used to create a single record by calling it with each of the record's fields' values (or with `*sequence` where `len(sequence)` equals